-2. Stick with High-Level Information
+Stick With High-Level Information

 Some of the information in your company description will be included in other sections of your business plan.
 For these parts, provide only a high-level overview and leave all of the specific details for the related section.

-3. Show Your Passion
+Show Your Passion

 Let your passion and excitement show in the company description section as you explain why you started the company and what you hope to accomplish.
 Your excitement should show in the tone of your writing, and your aim should be to get the reader interested in reading the rest of the business plan.

-4. Do a Length Check
+Do a Length Check

 When you're writing about the passion and excitement that led you to start your company, it can be easy to get carried away and use more words than necessary to get your point across.
-Once you've drafted your company description, go back and cut out any unnecessary parts or duplicate information to make it clear and concise.
+Once you've drafted your company description, go back and cut out any unnecessary parts or redundant information to make it clear and concise.

-5. Have It Proofread
+Have It Proofread

-Ask someone who hasn't seen various drafts of the company description to review it for typos, grammatical errors or flow problems that could hurt the impact it has on the reader.
+Ask someone who hasn't seen various drafts of the company description to review it for typos, grammatical errors, or flow problems that could hurt the impact it has on the reader.

 The Bottom Line on Writing a Company Description